 Work on your stability with balance poses like Tree pose.
 To work on flexibility do some ankle rotations at your desk.
 Put a towel on the floor and scrunch it up with your feet then smooth it out again with your feet.
 Make obstacle courses in your home with different surfaces to walk on – avoid the kid’s Lego unless you’re feeling particularly advanced!

 When you’re not using your keyboard, let your hands drop beside you, shake your hands and flick out through your fingers.
 Keep your wrists mobile with rotations.
 These are particularly important if you can’t adjust your workspace so that your arms are level with your desk.

 - Watch Mark Freeth’s Wrist health class for more exercises for wrist mobility.

 The breath is a powerful tool for relaxing the nervous system and bringing more balance and focus in your mind.
 Practice Esther’s 5 minute breathing exercises, (free to non-members too), regularly through your day.
 There are different techniques to choose from so find the one that suits you and add it to your working from home relaxation toolbox

 Mental reset – End your day

-Try to do something that marks the end of your workday.
-I’ve been working from home for the last 4 years but this is one of the things I’ve struggled with most since the Coronavirus restrictions.
+Try to do something that marks your breaks and the end of your workday.
+I’ve been working from home for the last 6 years and this is one of the things I struggle with the most.
 I (try to) symbolically end the day by cleaning my desk, washing my face or changing my clothes.